minio/minio/docs/distributed/README.md

 Note that with distributed Minio you can play around with the number of nodes and drives as long as the limits are adhered to.
 For example, you can have 2 nodes with 4 drives each, 4 nodes with 4 drives each, 8 nodes with 2 drives each, and so on.

+### Consistency Guarantees

+Minio follows strict **read-after-write** consistency model for all i/o operations both in distributed and standalone modes.

 # Get started

 If you're aware of stand-alone Minio set up, the process remains largely the same, as the Minio server automatically switches to stand-alone or distributed mode, depending on the command line parameters.